 We are subject to numerous U.S. federal, state, local and non-U.S. environmental, health and safety laws and regulations concerning, among other things, the health and safety of our employees, the generation, storage, use and transportation of hazardous materials, emissions or discharges of substances into the environment, investigation and remediation of hazardous substances or materials at various sites, chemical constituents in medical products and end-of-life disposal and take-back programs for medical devices.
-Our operations involve the use of substances subject to these laws and regulations, primarily those used in manufacturing and sterilization processes.
-If we violate these environmental laws and regulations, we could be fined, criminally charged or otherwise sanctioned.
+Our operations and those of certain third-party suppliers involve the use of substances subject to these laws and regulations, primarily those used in manufacturing and sterilization processes.
+If we or our suppliers violate these environmental laws and regulations, facilities could be shut down and violators could be fined, criminally charged or otherwise sanctioned.
 Furthermore, environmental laws outside of the U.S. are becoming more stringent, resulting in increased costs and compliance burdens.